 A recent visit to the Lowell Observatory in Flagstaff got me thinking about life around the solar system, and there are surprisingly many places that could support life.
 If we eventually find life in a multiple places, that makes it far more probable that biological life is widespread across the universe.
 This should banish our remaining thoughts of anthropocentrism.

 The curious cases of iterative evolution, a species going extinct only for it to evolve back into existence, suggests that given specific parameters, evolution has a probabilistic outcome.
-There are enough of cases of extinct species not re-evolving to suggest that outcome of evolution is far from inevitable.
+There are enough cases of extinct species not re-evolving to suggest that outcome of evolution is far from set in stone.

 Having a meaningful exchange with an alien culture is far fetched.
-There are many ‘alien’ cultures on this very earth that those of us in the industrialized West have no contact with.
-Papua New Guinea with its patchwork of languages and ethnicities is barely a blip on the radar, despite the fact that it offers a genuinely different perspective on the fundamental questions about the meaning of culture and life.
+There are many ‘alien’ cultures on this very earth that the industrialized West have no contact with.
+Papua New Guinea, with its patchwork of languages and ethnicities, is barely a blip on the radar, despite the fact that it offers a genuinely different perspective on the fundamental questions on the meaning of culture and life.
 I hope I’m wrong, but I find it even more unlikely that we’ll try to learn from animals with meta-cognitive awareness in my lifetime.